jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 ## Hardware setup

+The 8051's __port 1 pin 1__ (p1.1 in the code) is the ignition signal output.
+When it's low, we consider it "on" - that is, current is flowing through the coil.

 In case you haven't read the crank sensor stuff already, I'll give a brief introduction here.
 From this point on I'll asume some basic familiarity with that stuff.

 As a very brief summary: